Mitchy1993/dndcloud/content/Worlds/Calla/Characters/Npc/Gorthul.md

 bestiary: true
 traits:
   - name: Innate Spellcasting
-    desc: Gorthul's spellcasting ability is Wisdom (spell save DC 11).
-Gorthul can innately cast the following spells, requiring no material components
+    desc: Gorthul can innately cast spells, requiring no material components
   - name: Reckless Attack
     desc: On the first attack of a turn, decide to attack recklessly.
 Gives ADV on melee attacks, also grants advantage on attacks made at Gorthul until his next turn.
   - name: Running Leap